airbytehq/airbyte/airbyte-cdk/python/cdk-migrations.md

 A few classes were deleted from the Airbyte CDK in version 1.0.0:
 - AirbyteLogger
 - AirbyteSpec
-- Authenticators in the `sources.streams.htt.auth` module
+- Authenticators in the `sources.streams.http.auth` module

 ## Migrating off AirbyteLogger
 No connectors should still be using `AirbyteLogger` directly, but the class is still used in some interfaces.
 The only required change is to update the type annotation from `AirbyteLogger` to `logging.Logger`.
 For example: